-Mobile voice and data services have had a profound effect on Uganda’s telecommunications market, particularly given the poor condition of fixed-line infrastructure.
+In common with other countries in the region, mobile voice and data services have had a profound effect on Uganda’s telecommunications market, particularly given the poor condition of fixed-line infrastructure.
 This has meant that mobile networks carry most voice traffic and account for the vast majority of internet connections.
-With recent investment in LTE technologies mobile broadband services have improved, while greater internet bandwidth through international cables has also reduced the cost of backhaul and so also of mobile services.
-The market is overcrowded, with several networks in contention, and there is room for further consolidation among operators.
-In recent years Bharti Airtel took over Warid Telecom and Smart Telecom entered the market, while Orange Uganda decided to exit the market, selling to Lebanon-based Africell Holdings.
+With recent investment in LTE technologies, the reach and capabilities of mobile broadband services have increased measurably.
+This has led to a range of social benefits, including the ability of individuals to make use of banking and a range of m-commerce services.
+Greater internet bandwidth through international cables has also reduced the cost of mobile backhaul, and consequently the end-user cost of such services has fallen steadily.
+The market remains s overcrowded, with several networks in contention, and there is room for further consolidation among operators.
+In recent years Bharti Airtel took over Warid Telecom and Smart Telecom entered the market, while Orange Uganda decided to exit the market, selling to Lebanon-based Africell Holding.
 Orange Uganda completed its rebranding as Africell in February 2015.

 Companies (Major Players)

 Number of pages 35

 Analyst: Henry Lancaster

 We wanted to extend our Com World Series of telecoms industry events to the South Pacific region and we were in urgent need of a partner in the region who could assist us with confirming the involvement of governments, telcos and more.
 Paul Budde and his team executed this perfectly.
 Paul also provided us with very high quality reports on every aspect of the project, including an amazingly thorough and actionable report on the conference presentations and discussion.